People using phones while standing

 Matt Davison, '12

-Chief business officer for the Martin Group with offices in Buffalo, Rochester, Albany, and New York City.
+Chief Business Officer, The Martin Group, with offices in Buffalo, Rochester, Albany, and New York City

 Chastity Vanevery